bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

-But if we run the program now, we won't see any output in the terminal and the program exits right away.

-**Why this happens**: By adding the `go` keyword, you tell Go that you want to run those functions as goroutines, which means they will run concurrently instead of one after the other.
+But if we run the program now, we won't see any output in the terminal and the program exits right away because by adding the `go` keyword, you tell Go that you want to run those functions as goroutines, which means they will run concurrently instead of one after the other.
 The idea behind running a function as a goroutine is that it will run in a non-blocking way, so the next function can immediately be invoked.

-The reason the program exits right away is that the `main()` function does not wait for goroutines to complete.
-The `main()` function dispatches the goroutines and immediately continues to the end of the function, at which point the program exits.

-The solution to this problem is to use channels or `WaitGroup` to synchronize.
-Simply put, a channel is a value that can be used as a communication mechanism when working with goroutines:
+The reason the program exits right away is that the `main()` function does not wait for goroutines to complete and it dispatches the goroutines and immediately continues to the end of the function, at which point the program exits.
+The solution to this problem is to use `chan` or `WaitGroup` to synchronize:

 ```go
 func main() {